software-development-project-1/software-development-project-1.github.io/material/git-branches.md

 {: .important-title }

-> Exercise 2
+> Exercise 1
 >
 > _Each team member_ should do the steps mentioned above to create their own branch named by their GitHub username and push it to GitHub.

-We can also pull remote (in GitHub) branches for our local computer and make changes to them.
+We can also pull remote (in GitHub) branches for our local computer and make commits to them.
 Check the list of branches on GitHub and pick _some other team member's branch_.
 Once you have picked a branch, switch to main branch first:

 ```bash
 git checkout main